DavidTunnell/html-generation-nodejs-oop-unit-testing-jest/README.md

 ## Install

 You will need to run `npm install` to get the required node modules that can be seen in package.json.
 You can then run the application via command line while in the root project directory with `node ./index.js`.

-Test can be run by ...
+## Testing

+The project has unit tests created using Jest.
+To run the tests, navigate to the test directory (./test/) in the command line and run them with the command `npm run test` because the following is in package.json.

+`"scripts": {
+    "test": "jest"
+}`

 ## Screenshot